shubhamkushwah123/DevOps_README/README_Kubernetes.md

 We will open a second terminal window to run the proxy.
 ```
-echo -e "\n\n\n\e[92mStarting Proxy.
+echo -e "\n\n\nStarting Proxy.
 After starting it will not output a response.
 Please click the first Terminal Tab\n";

 kubectl proxy
 ```